 |Supplementary Assessment||Portfolio Portfolio of critical or creative writing with critical commentary 4000 Words||100%|

 On successful completion of this module students should be able to:

-3. Apply critical, theoretical and analytical skills to texts and images on this module.
+Apply critical and where appropriate creative skills, along with theoretical and analytical skills, to texts and images on this module.

 To assess and evaluate an important tradition of writing in the Romantic period, to discuss how significant Romantic challenges to established power were conducted through canonical and non-canonical erotic publications and to build on analytical and theoretical skills developed in Core modules